a-janssens/case_study/README.md

-Small repository for the R code of the case study used in the paper "Model-based disease mapping using primary care registry data", published in Spatial and Spatio-temporal Epidemiology.
+Small repository which contains the R code for the case study from the paper "Model-based disease mapping using primary care registry data", published in Spatial and Spatio-temporal Epidemiology.
 DOI: https://doi.org/10.1016/j.sste.2024.100654.